JabRef/user-documentation/en/installation.md

 | LyX                   | ❌    | ✅       | ✅       | ✅   |
 | Vim/Emacs             | ❌    | ❌       | ✅       | ✅   |

+#### Change default application to open files for JabRef snap

+When JabRef is installed as a snap, it initially asks which application should be used to open PDFs (or other files).
+However, after selecting the same application three times, that application is set as default and there is no obvious way to select another application ("Preferences" -> "External File Types" does not help here, because the snap sandbox does not "see" any of the user's applications).
+This setting is stored in the XDG permission storage, and can be changed with a command like the following (see [this forum thread](https://forum.snapcraft.io/t/xdg-permissions-stores-should-be-configurable-with-snapd/25048) for further information, and have a look at `flatpack permissions` to find the correct "Table": look for a line where the "App" is `snap.jabref` - in the below example, the table is the default `desktop-used-apps`):
+`flatpak permission-set --data "{'always-ask':<false>}" desktop-used-apps application/pdf snap.jabref okularApplication_pdf 0 3`
+In this example, the default application to open PDF files is set to `okularApplication_pdf`, and the counter for when to stop asking how to open PDF files is set to 0/3.
+If you want JabRef to ask you which application to use every time, use `'always-ask':<true>` in the `data` parameter.

 #### Include JabRef in the start menu of Ubuntu

 See [http://askubuntu.com/a/721387/196423](http://askubuntu.com/a/721387/196423) for details.